CSCfi/metadata-submitter/README.md

     - `MONGO_DATABASE`, If a specific database is to be used, set the name here.
     - `MONGO_AUTHDB`, if `MONGO_DATABASE` is set and the user doesn't exists in the database, set this to the database where the user exists (e.g. `admin`)
   - Out of the box, metadata submitter is configured with default values from MongoDB Docker image
-  - Suitable mongodb instance can be launched with Docker by running `docker-compose up database`
+  - Suitable mongodb instance can be launched with Docker by running `docker compose up database`
 - After installing and setting up database, server can be launched with `metadata_submitter`

 If you also need frontend for development, check out [frontend repository](https://github.com/CSCfi/metadata-submitter-frontend/).
 You will also need to uncomment `REDIRECT_URL` environment variable from .env file.